What is Syncthing?¶

 If you want a custom theme or a completely different GUI, you can add your

 By default, Syncthing will look for a directory

 home folder.
 To change the directory to look for themes, you need to set the

 STGUIASSETS environment variable.
 To get the concrete directory, run

 syncthing with the

--paths parameter.
-It will print all the relevent paths,
+--paths parameter.
+It will print all the relevant paths,

 including the “GUI override directory”.

 To add e.g. a red theme, you can create the file